octaharon/yantrix/README.md

 #### Predicates

 `Predicates` are functions that return a Boolean value and are used to fork the flow of operations inside `FSMs`.
-All `Predicates` are high order functions which allows compositing them.
-They come in three flavours:
+All `Predicates` are high-order functions that allow compositing them.
+They come in three flavors:

 - `Built-in Predicates` are used to combine other `Predicates` and implement logical operations like `not`, `and` and so on.
 - `Model Predicates` have a `Data Model` as a dependency and are supposed to implement conditions that rely on the current state of `Application`